hafsashaikh27/paynexa-ai-revenue-recovery/README.md

 > **AI recommends.
 Deterministic policies decide what is allowed.
 The system executes only bounded recovery actions, and important decisions are recorded for auditability.**

-This separation is particularly important for financial workflows where AI should not have unrestricted control over payment actions.

 ---

 # 🚨 Problem